diegoferigo/presentations/VVV18/PITCHME.md

 - WB-Toolbox is a Simulink Toolbox for whole-body controllers rapid prototyping
 - Exploits Matlab's easy syntax
 - Exploits Simulink's visual development
+- Wraps C++ algorithms
+    - iDynTree for Kinematics and Dynamics
+    - YARP libraries
 - Seamless integration with YARP robots
-- Powered by iDynTree for Kinematics and Dynamics
+- Supports the control of more than one robot

 +++